 What tools do I need to create a content calendar?

 Honestly, any old calendar (paper based or digital) will do.
 You can use all kinds of fancy software if you want.
 Or you can download (or buy) various blog-specific calendars and planners.
-I loved the Biz Plan Book last year, and I hear good things about the free downloadable planner over at A Well Crafted Party.
+I loved the Biz Plan Book last year, and I’ve also used the free downloadable planner from Lynette Chandler over at Tech Based Marketing.
+This year I’ll be using the blog planner that’s part of my Busy Blogger’s Success Kit, as a content calendar, along with the Do Less But Better Planner to plan out 2019 in detail.
 But any calendar you buy at the dollar store will work, as will a really basic free online calendar such as Google calendar.

 If you’re going old school and working with a paper calendar, consider some colored pens and pencils to color code everything you’re producing (products, blog posts, guest posts, newsletters, social media posts etc).